 Perspectives - A celebration of the UK and Irish cultural relationship.

-The project is part of the British Council Ireland’s response to the Decades of Commemoration and encompasses two main strands.
-The first is a visual arts project that connects four regional art galleries – one from each province – to curate a show from the British Council Art Collection.
-The galleries are Glebe House and Gallery in Letterkenny; The Model Gallery, Sligo; the Highlanes Gallery, Drogheda; and Limerick City Gallery.
+The project was part of the British Council Ireland’s response to the Decades of Commemoration and encompasses two main strands.
+The first was a visual arts project that connected four regional art galleries – one from each province – to curate a show from the British Council Art Collection.
+The galleries were Glebe House and Gallery in Letterkenny; The Model Gallery, Sligo; the Highlanes Gallery, Drogheda; and Limerick City Gallery.

-As part of the visual arts project, each Irish gallery submitted items from its own collection to be exhibited at the British Council Head Office, Spring Gardens, London from 28 November 2016 to 13 January 2017.
+As part of the visual arts project, each Irish gallery submitted items from its own collection which were exhibited at the British Council Head Office, Spring Gardens, London last winter.

 The second strand of 'Perspectives' sees the production of a written collection of interviews by freelance director and producer Shevaun Wilder.
 The main focus will be the personal stories of Irish people living in the UK and British people living in Ireland.
-The areas of scope of those interviewed will include the Arts, Sport and Education.
-The stories will be published in early 2017.
+The areas of scope of those interviewed will include the arts, sport and education.
+The stories will be published in spring 2017.